 The results presented here illustrate that substantial time lag biases can arise in flux estimates from eddy covariance data measured in the presence of surface gravity waves.
 The problem is most acute for data measured at shallow-water sites with short-period waves and low current flows.
-At moderate or high current velocities (> 5 to 10 cm s-1), the bias usually is insignificant under typical field conditions.
-In most situations, the problem
+At moderate or high current velocities (> 5 to 10 cm s^{-1}), the bias usually is insignificant under typical field conditions.
+In most situations, the problem can be effectively addressed by applying the appropriate correction.
+A simple, but helpful, additional flux calculation that will indicate if time lag bias should be of concern is to impose a small time shift ($\sim 0.1-0.2$ s) on the measured raw data and recalculate the flux.
+If a significant change in flux is found, time lag bias should be investigated further.

-- can be effectively addressed by applying the appropriate correction.
-A simple, but helpful, - 2 additional flux calculation that will indicate if time lag bias should be of concern, is to - 3 impose a small time shift (\sim 0.1 0.2 s) on the measured raw data and re-calculate the flux. - 4 If a significant change in flux is found, time lag bias should be investigated further.
-The - 5 widely used traditional time shift correction in unidirectional flows, where the maximum - 6 numerical flux is sought, tends to amplify the time lag bias, or give unrealistic flux - 7 estimates, and should not be applied if clear wave signals are seen in the data.
-Although the - 8 new correction presented here will minimize the time lag bias, one should always strive to - 9 measure eddy covariance data using oxygen sensors with minimum time delay and to - measure both the velocity and the oxygen concentration as close to the same location as - 11 possible.
-We encourage more work on these issues because wave motion more often than - 12 not appears in eddy covariance data measured at shallow-water marine sites.
+The widely used traditional time shift correction in unidirectional flows, where the maximum numerical flux is sought, tends to amplify the time lag bias, or give unrealistic flux estimates and should not be applied if clear wave signals are seen in the data.

+Although the new correction presented here will minimize the time lag bias, one should always strive to measure eddy covariance data using oxygen sensors with minimum time delay and to measure both the velocity and the oxygen concentration as close to the same location as possible.
-6 Access to data used in this study

-- To facilitate more work on eddy flux calculation from data measured in the presence - of waves, the data used in this study can be downloaded from: - 16 http://faculty.virginia.edu/berg/

-17 7 Acknowledgements

-- We thank two anonymous reviewers, reviewer Moritz Holtappels, and Associate Editor Jack - 19 Middelburg for helpful and constructive comments on the manuscript.
-We also thank - 20 Rachel E. Michaels for editorial assistance on the manuscript.
-This study was supported by - 21 grants from the National Science Foundation (OCE-1061108, OCE-1061218, OCE-1061364, - 22 OCE-1334848, and OCE 1334117) and the University of Virginia.
+We encourage more work on these issues because wave motion more often than not appears in eddy covariance data measured at shallow-water marine sites.